ArtificialAnaleptic/CardArchitect/README.md

 # Card Architect v12

+## Note: there appears to be an issue rendering the page in BRAVE BROWSER.
+Don't use brave to access the site.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/44153ff7-9f96-4761-8793-a74da61a05b9" />

 **Card Architect v12** is a standalone, single-file web application designed for creating, editing, and printing high-fidelity tabletop RPG unit cards.
 It features a dual-pane layout with a real-time editor sidebar and a live preview canvas.
 I have not developed this much further because there wasn't much interest and I already have the cards made that I need.
 But maybe others would like to adapt it to their own needs so I'm putting it up here.